rust-lang/mdBook/guide/src/format/theme/editor.md

 ## Customizing the Editor

-By default, the editor is the [Ace](https://ace.c9.io/) editor, but, if desired, the functionality may be overriden by providing a different folder:
+By default, the editor is the [Ace](https://ace.c9.io/) editor, but, if desired, the functionality may be overridden by providing a different folder:

 ```toml
 [output.html.playground]